ansible-cfg/mis_vagrant/README.md

-Documentation and quickstarts can be found in the /Documentation folder
+Documentation and quickstarts can be found in the /Documentation folder.